rvsrnvsn/ICML2019/README.md

 _Augustus Odena, Catherine Olsson, David Andersen, Ian Goodfellow_

 + How to test and debug neural networks?
-  - No crashes, no NaNs, same answer for mutated image if difference is small, same answer from quantized/non-quantized network, saem answer from base and refactored network
+  - No crashes, no NaNs, same answer for mutated image if difference is small, same answer from quantized/non-quantized network, same answer from base and refactored network
-  - NNs are programs, so lets use coverage-guided fuzzing
+  - NNs are programs, so let's use coverage-guided fuzzing
 + 2 big fuzzers: AFL and libFuzzer
   - Maintain corpus of inputs, mutate elements in that corpus, and put new mutations in corpus if they exercise new coverage (coverage being that basic blocks are hit)
     * Used in security community and have found many security flaws (particularly AFL)